I am an ex-bank executive now whiling away my time in teaching and traveling.

 Product Cost or Period Cost?

 In many industries, manufacturing costs are the major costs incurred in the value chain.
-In such industries, distinction between product cost and period cost is quite simple.
+In such industries, the distinction between product cost and period cost is quite simple.

 Product costs are manufacturing costs such as raw materials, labor and manufacturing overheads.
 The products are inventoriable.
-If a carpet manufacturing concern has produced 10,000 square meters of carpet but sold only 2,000 square meters, it could be still profitable as there may be enough profit margin per square meter.
+If a carpet manufacturing concern has produced 10,000 square meters of carpet but sold only 2,000 square meters, it could still be profitable as there may be enough profit margin per square meter.
 (The remaining 8,000 are part of its inventories and may be sold at much higher prices next year.)

 Different Costing Techniques

 In the side diagram, three such techniques are displayed.
-Since the last one, 'Throughput Cost' considers only raw materials as product costs, cost information is available instantly.
+Since the last one, 'Throughput Cost,' considers only raw materials as product costs, cost information is available instantly.
 If a university provides every student with a laptop and set of books on admission, the direct costs are available even before the student leaves the admission office.